- TECHNOLOGY HELP

 Note: South St. Paul Public Schools is not responsible for damaged, lost or stolen student property.
 Please refer to your school's Student/Parent Handbook for more information.

 South St. Paul Public Schools recognizes with the implementation of our Student Chromebook Program there is a need to protect the investment by both the district and the family.
 The participation cost for those choosing to purchase the District Insurance Plan is $30 per student device per school year.
-The Insurance Plan has a family maximum cap of $100 based upon the enrollment of more than three students for families with multiple students.
-Payment is due at the time of checkout.
+Families who have completed the 2023-24 Educational Benefits application and qualify for free or reduced price meals will see a discounted insurance premium listed for their student when purchasing insurance online.

-Insurance now covers your student's device for accidental damage for the entire school year, not just the first incident.
+Insurance covers your accidental damage to the student’s device for the entire school year.

 The Insurance Plan does not cover: